 To address this concern, the USFWS obtained funding from the U.S. Environmental Protection Agency (EPA) Office of Water Research and Technology to host workshops to document the state-of-the-art and identify instream flow and related training needs.
-In 1974 the Cooperative Instream Flow Service Group (CIFSG) in Fort Collins, Colorado was established.
+In 1974 the CIFSG in Fort Collins, Colorado was established.
 It was fully staffed by July 1976.
 These efforts led to a symposium and specialty conference in Boise, Idaho, in May 1976 that was jointly sponsored by the Western Division of the AFS and the Power Division of the American Society of Civil Engineers (ASCE) (Orsborn and Allman [eds] 1976).
 The symposium provided a forum for discussing needs and solutions to scientific, technical, legal, and social problems caused by increasing competition for limited stream flow.
 One of the more seminal and forward-thinking papers presented was by Waters (1976) who described a computer based incremental approach for evaluating fish habitat and flows in California, with many of its underpinnings reflected in the later development of the Physical Habitat Simulation (PHABSIM) model (Milhous et al. 1984) and the overarching Instream Flow Incremental Methodology (IFIM) by the CIFSG.

-The CIFSG was an interdisciplinary entity intended to be the center of activity and focal point relating to instream flow method development, training, research oversight, and support services.
+The CIFSG was an interdisciplinary entity intended to be a national center of activity and focal point relating to instream flow method development, training, research oversight, and support services.
 The current project's Committee member Dr. Clair Stalnaker was a member of the 1976 symposium organizing committee and Leader of the CIFSG throughout its existence.

-The CIFSG initially researched the state-of-the-art among hydrologic, hydraulic, earth resources, sediment transport, water quality, aquatic biology, and the inter-relatedness of these elements to riverine ecology.
+The CIFSG initially researched the state-of-the-art in hydrologic, hydraulic, earth resources, sediment transport, water quality, aquatic biology, and the inter-relatedness of these elements to riverine ecology.
 Through many brain-storming events involving different discipline-trained staff and invited experts on temporary assignment, new methods and analyses were developed and documented.
 Curricula were prepared and training initially offered for federal, state, and provincial agency employees charged with protecting instream flow regimes through interdisciplinary technical, legal, institutional (policy), and public involvement mechanisms.
 Training was expanded and provided to a mix of water resource engineers, hydrologists, lawyers, water policy analysts, consultants, tribal entities, and other stakeholders.
-The grounding in hydrology, hydraulics, water quality, geomorphology, and biology made the concept of instream flow issues more acceptable to resource managers and stakeholders.
+The grounding in hydrology, hydraulics, water quality, fluvial and lacustrine geomorphology (hereafter referred to as geomorphology), and biology made the concept of instream flow issues more acceptable to resource managers and stakeholders.
 The CIFSG expanded the scope of traditional instream flow and water level objectives beyond single-flow minimum instream flow prescriptions to the integration of the interdisciplinary sciences that drive ecological processes.
 This integration of riverine sciences and the need for mitigation planning by the USFWS along with promotion of intra- and inter-annual flow variability for protection of aquatic organisms dictated that research and training requirements grow considerably.
-A summary of historical courses and training provided by the CIFSG is provided in Appendix B.